Filli Vanilli

 "Filli Vanilli" is the fourteenth episode of the fourth season of animated television series My Little Pony: Friendship Is Magic, as well as the seventy-ninth overall.
 Written by Amy Keating Rogers, directed by Jayson Thiessen, and co-directed by Jim Miller, the episode centers around Fluttershy secretly standing-in for Big McIntosh in a few concerts.
 Big Mac lip-syncs on stage to hide it, but they are caught when Fluttershy accidentally knocks the curtain down.
-Aired on February 15, 2014, on The Hub, the episode was viewed by 584,000 people and received praise from critics for its writing and overall message.
+Aired on February 15, 2014, on The Hub, the episode was viewed by 584,000 people.

 Plot

 Fluttershy sings her animals a beautiful song in the morning.
 Hearing this, her friends suggest that she should perform with the Pony Tones vocal quartet at a benefit concert.
 She refuses this due to her stage fright, even though she is a big fan of the Pony Tones.
 The next morning, the group comes together for a rehearsal.
 However, Big McIntosh, a member of the group who is supposed to sing bass at the concert, lost his voice during a turkey call competition.
 Now, with a member less, the group has to find a replacement for him.

 Fluttershy decides to consult shaman and herbalist Zecora.
 Zecora says that she can cure Big Mac, but not in time for the concert.
 However, she reminds Fluttershy of her Poison Joke effect that deepened Fluttershy's voice, turning it into masculine "Flutterguy", and says that she can recreate it.
 Fluttershy is still nervous about singing on-stage, but Rarity suggests a solution: Fluttershy sings backstage, and Big Mac lip-syncs to her performance.

 The concert goes perfectly, and requests for more performances keep pouring in.
 Fluttershy insists on continuing to sing for Big Mac out of sight as she enjoys being able to sing.
 After Big Mac recovers his voice, Rarity informs her that she is no longer required to sing.
 Seeing her disappointment, they allow her to perform one last time.
 During the song, Fluttershy accidentally knocks the curtain down, which reveals her.
 Even though the audience cheers for her, Fluttershy runs off in embarrassment.

 Her friends find her at her cottage and convince her that facing her worst fear was not as bad as she had imagined because the audience loved her performance.
 Fluttershy agrees to perform privately for her friends with the Pony Tones and agrees to permanently join the band once she fully overcomes her stage fright.